mikel-brostrom/YooChoose_Pytorch_Geometric/README.md

 ## The preprocessing

-we subsample and then preprocess it so that it can be fed to our model. item_ids are categorically encoded to ensure the encoded item_ids, which will later be mapped to an embedding matrix, starts at 0.  subsample and then
+we subsample and then preprocess this portion of the dataset. item_ids are categorically encoded to ensure the encoded item_ids, which will later be mapped to an embedding matrix, starts at 0.

 we treat each item in a session as a node, and therefore all items in the same session form a graph.
 To build the dataset, we group the preprocessed data by session_id and iterate over these groups.
 In each iteration, the item_id in each group are categorically encoded again since for each graph, the node index should count from 0.